 The practice will use fingers pressing on the specific body points to balance the meridian and allow the energy to flow naturally throughout the body.
-It effectively helps release muscle tension, increases circulation, and improve the meridian system, resulting in releasing specific symptoms and healing.
+It effectively helps release muscle tension, increases circulation, and improves the meridian system, resulting in releasing specific symptoms and healing.

 Due to the effects of stress, the meridian becomes obstructed.
 According to the American Institute of Alternate Medicine (AAIM), when your body frequently has tension and stress, it leads to health problems and insomnia.
-Acupressure by pressing the certain body points can release stress, reduce tension and pain, improve focus and increase productivity and in overall health.
+Acupressure by pressing certain body points can release stress, reduce tension and pain, improve focus and increase productivity and overall health.

 Pressure Points for Sleep